frankshearar/Home/NuGet-Restore-No-Op.md

 The goal of this feature is to optimize restore so that if the restore result is up-to-date, the corresponding restore operation is not executed.

 ### Benefits
-The benefits are a more seamless restore experience, avoid doing redundant work.
+The benefits are a faster and more seamless restore experience, avoid doing redundant work when the user has

 ### No-Op Behavior
 | Project Model | NuGet.Exe | VS Client | dotnet.exe | MSBuild |
 | --- | --- | --- | --- | --- |